dirkkelly/dirkkelly/brews/saison-ale/4/_posts/2014-01-08-fretting-over-nil.md

 This brew has has a definite spicy front, going into an aromatic middle with a nice hoppy finish.

-It's amber appearance only slightly sets it apart from the now legendary [Red Ale Batch #3](/brews/red-ale/3) which was a holiday favorite in 2013.
+Its amber appearance only slightly sets it apart from the now legendary [Red Ale Batch #3](/brews/red-ale/3) which was a holiday favorite in 2013.

 I'm looking forward to returning to this brew in two weeks, for now I'm